-Consider the classical AdventureWorks data mart example: the FactInternetSales table has three relationships with DimDate: one is active (using OrderDateKey) and the other two are inactive (DueDateKey and ShipDateKey).
+Consider the classic AdventureWorks data mart example: there are three relationships between the FactInternetSales table and DimDate: one is active (using OrderDateKey) and the other two are inactive (DueDateKey and ShipDateKey).

 SalesByOrderDate := SUM ( FactInternetSales[SalesAmount] )

-If you want to use one of the inactive relationships, you just have to apply the USERELATIONSHIP function in one of the CALCULATE filter arguments:
+If one wants to use one of the inactive relationships, they just have to apply the USERELATIONSHIP function in one of the CALCULATE filter arguments:

 SalesByDueDate := CALCULATE ( SUM ( FactInternetSales[SalesAmount] ), USERELATIONSHIP ( FactInternetSales[DueDateKey], DimDate[DateKey] ) ) SalesByShipDate := CALCULATE ( SUM ( FactInternetSales[SalesAmount] ), USERELATIONSHIP ( FactInternetSales[ShipDateKey], DimDate[DateKey] ) )

-You can see the different values for the three measures for each year in the following screenshot.
+The following screenshot displays the different values for the three measures for each year.

 USERELATIONSHIP in a Calculated Column

-When you define a calculated column, you are writing a DAX expression that will be executed in a row context.
-Since USERELATIONSHIP requires a CALCULATE to be used and the CALCULATE applies a context transition when executed within a row context, obtaining the expected behavior is not easy.
+When one defines a calculated column, they are writing a DAX expression that will be executed in a row context.
+Since USERELATIONSHIP requires a CALCULATE to be used and the CALCULATE applies a context transition when executed within a row context, obtaining the desired behavior is not easy.

-If you create a calculated column in FactInternetSales, you might want to use RELATED choosing the relationship to use.
+If one creates a calculated column in FactInternetSales, one might want to use RELATED choosing the relationship to use.
 Unfortunately, this is not possible.
-For example, if you want to denormalize the day name of week of the order date, you write:
+For example, in order to denormalize the day name of week of the order date, one writes:

 FactInternetSales[DayOrder] = RELATED ( DimDate[EnglishDayNameOfWeek] )

-But what if you want to obtain the day name of week of the due date?
-You cannot use CALCULATE and RELATED together, so you have to use this syntax instead:
+But what if the user wants to obtain the day name of week of the due date?
+They cannot use CALCULATE and RELATED together, so they have to use this syntax instead:

 FactInternetSales[DayDue] = CALCULATE ( CALCULATE ( VALUES ( DimDate[EnglishDayNameOfWeek] ), FactInternetSales ), USERELATIONSHIP ( DimDate[DateKey], FactInternetSales[DueDateKey] ), ALL ( DimDate ) )

-There are 2 CALCULATE required in this case: the outermost CALCULATE applies the USERELATIONSHIP to the innermost CALCULATE, and the ALL ( DimDate ) filter remove the existing filter that would be generated by the context transition.
-The innermost CALCULATE applies the FactInternetSales to the filter condition and thanks to the active USERELATIONSHIP, its filter propagates to the lookup DimDate table using the DueDateKey relationship instead of the OrderDateKey one.
+Two CALCULATE are required in this case: the outermost CALCULATE applies the USERELATIONSHIP to the innermost CALCULATE, and the ALL ( DimDate ) filter removes the existing filter that would be generated by the context transition.
+The innermost CALCULATE applies FactInternetSales to the filter condition.
+Thanks to the active USERELATIONSHIP, its filter propagates to the lookup DimDate table using the DueDateKey relationship instead of the OrderDateKey relationship.
 The result is visible in the following screenshot.

-Even if this syntax works, I strongly discourage you using it, because it is hard to understand and it is easy to write wrong DAX code here.
+Though this syntax works, it is strongly advised not to use it.
+Indeed, it is hard to understand and it is easy to write incorrect DAX code here.
 A better approach is using LOOKUPVALUE instead, which does not require the relationship at all.

 FactInternetSales[DayDue] = LOOKUPVALUE ( DimDate[EnglishDayNameOfWeek], DimDate[DateKey], FactInternetSales[DueDateKey] )

-I do not have performance measures, but in a calculated column the difference is not important and I would favor the clarity of the expression in any case.
+Performance data is not available here.
+However, in a calculated column the difference is not important, meaning as a rule, the clarity of the expression should be favored.

-If you use RELATEDTABLE in a calculated column, you cannot apply USERELATIONSHIP directly, but you can easily do that by replacing RELATEDTABLE with CALCULATETABLE.
-Consider the following calculated column in DimDate table:
+If RELATEDTABLE is used in a calculated column, one cannot apply USERELATIONSHIP directly.
+However, this can easily be done by replacing RELATEDTABLE with CALCULATETABLE.
+As an example, consider the following calculated column in DimDate table: